 Back in 2010, the Food and Drug Administration approved Coolscupting as a fat removal procedure in the US.
-In the eight years since then, the number of Coolsculpting procedures performed has increased by more than 800 percent.
+In the 13 years since then, the number of Coolsculpting procedures performed has increased by more than 800 percent.
 Although this non-surgical body contouring treatment has proven to be popular, there are still a few people who are skeptical.

 What Coolsculpting Does